Migrating from AD RMS to Azure Information Protection

 HSM-protected key to HSM-protected key migration:

 Keys that are stored by an HSM for AD RMS to customer-managed Azure Information Protection tenant key (the “bring your own key” or BYOK scenario).
-This requires additional steps to transfer the key from your on-premises Thales HSM to Azure Key Vault and authorize the Azure Rights Management service to use this key.
+This requires additional steps to transfer the key from your on-premises nCipher HSM to Azure Key Vault and authorize the Azure Rights Management service to use this key.
 Your existing HSM-protected key must be module-protected; OCS-protected keys are not supported by Rights Management services.

 Software-protected key to HSM-protected key migration:

 Centrally managed, password-based keys in AD RMS to customer-managed Azure Information Protection tenant key (the “bring your own key” or BYOK scenario).
-This requires the most configuration because you must first extract your software key and import it to an on-premises HSM, and then do the additional steps to transfer the key from your on-premises Thales HSM to an Azure Key Vault HSM and authorize the Azure Rights Management service to use the key vault that stores the key.
+This requires the most configuration because you must first extract your software key and import it to an on-premises HSM, and then do the additional steps to transfer the key from your on-premises nCipher HSM to an Azure Key Vault HSM and authorize the Azure Rights Management service to use the key vault that stores the key.